-Tension can occur at any of the joints involved with playing keyboards, from the first knuckle of the index finger and thumb, through the wrist, up the elbow, and even into the shoulders.
-Tension is a natural reaction that must be trained away and is the result of using incorrect muscle groups.
-For instance: when at fast tempos, wrist muscles lock up and rely on the muscles in the arm if they haven't been properly trained to move quickly.
-We want to avoid this reaction.
-Using larger muscles will lead to more energy expended than necessary while playing.
+Tension can occur at any of the joints involved with playing keyboards- from the first knuckle of the index finger & thumb, through the wrist, up the elbow, & even into the shoulders & shoulder blades.
+Tension is the result of one group of muscles relying on another set to accomplish the job that is required.
+For instance: when an uncomfortable tempo is demanded, wrist muscles lock up & rely on the muscles in the arm if they haven't been properly trained to rotate at such speed and velocity.
+We want to avoid this reaction- using larger muscles will lead to more energy expended than necessary while playing.

 This can cause a multitude of complications later on including arthritis, carpal tunnel syndrome, ganglion cysts, tendonitis.
-Please have the patience to break down your technique and build your strength gradually.
-Do not put yourself at risk of injury.